wuhy68/Parameter-Efficient-MoE/README.md

 <img src="./img/Figure1.png">

 ## News
+- 9/20/2024 - Our paper is accepted by EMNLP24.
-- 3/12/2024 - We released Qwen2idae-16x14B-v1.0 on 🤗 [HuggingFace](https://huggingface.co/hywu/Qwen2idae-16x14B-v1.0), which has strong performance in Math and Code with 15B activated params.
+- 3/12/2024 - We release Qwen2idae-16x14B-v1.0 on 🤗 [HuggingFace](https://huggingface.co/hywu/Qwen2idae-16x14B-v1.0), which has strong performance in Math and Code with 15B activated params.
 - 2/7/2024 - [Serp-ai](https://github.com/serp-ai/Parameter-Efficient-MoE) adds [unsloth](https://github.com/serp-ai/unsloth) support for faster and memory efficient training of our Parameter-Efficient Sparsity Crafting and releases new [sparsetral](https://huggingface.co/serpdotai/sparsetral-16x7B-v2) models based on mistral-7B.
 - 1/10/2024 - Camelidae models are now available on 🤗 [HuggingFace](https://huggingface.co/hywu).
-- 1/4/2024 - We released the paper, [Parameter-Efficient Sparsity Crafting From Dense to Mixture-of-Experts for Instruction Tuning on General Tasks](https://arxiv.org/abs/2401.02731).
+- 1/4/2024 - We release the paper, [Parameter-Efficient Sparsity Crafting From Dense to Mixture-of-Experts for Instruction Tuning on General Tasks](https://arxiv.org/abs/2401.02731).
-- 12/22/2023 - We released the training [repo](https://github.com/wuhy68/Parameter-Efficient-MoE) that craft the dense model with LLaMA architecture to the MoE model.
+- 12/22/2023 - We release the training [repo](https://github.com/wuhy68/Parameter-Efficient-MoE) that craft the dense model with LLaMA architecture to the MoE model.

 ## Introduction
 We present Parameter-Efficient Sparsity Crafting to help dense models learn knowledge from different fields (including code and math).
 This appraoch perfrom instruction tuning and utilize MoE structure in an efficient way.